Healthdirect Free Australian health advice you can count on.

 Key facts

-• Serious bacterial infections can be treated with antibiotics.
+• Serious bacterial infections can be treated with antibiotics, but misuse can lead to antibiotic resistance.

 What are bacterial infections?

-Other causes of infectious diseases are viruses, parasites and fungi.
+Other causes of infectious diseases include viruses, parasites and fungi.

 What are the symptoms of a bacterial infection?

-The symptoms of a bacterial infection depend on the location of your infection and the type of bacteria involved.
+The symptoms of a bacterial infection depend on where the infection is in your body and the type of bacteria.
+Common symptoms of bacterial infection include:

 CHECK YOUR SYMPTOMS — Use the Symptom Checker and find out if you need to seek medical help.